iggual/delta-sleep/README.md

 ## Visualizing Sleep Dynamics: A MIDI Tracker Model

-To design the **Theta Sleep Sequencer**, we first map brainwave frequencies to a timeline.
+To design the **Delta Sleep Sequencer**, we first map brainwave frequencies to a timeline.
 Below is a MIDI tracker-style ASCII graph of healthy sleep stages over 8 hours:

 ```
 ==========================================================================================